Yandex Forms API usage examples

 fields = {'answer_id': answer_id}

-response = requests.get(url, fields, headers=headers)
+response = requests.get(url, fields, headers=HEADERS)

 return response.json()